-The date for Meacham’s lecture at Centre College falls on the birthday of Abraham Lincoln, who has several connections with the nearly 200-year-old Kentucky educational institution, set to celebrate its bicentennial in 2019.
+The date for Meacham’s lecture at Centre College falls on the birthday of Abraham Lincoln, who has several connections with the 200-year-old Kentucky educational institution, now celebrating its bicentennial throughout 2019.

 Lincoln’s strongest association is through alumnus John Todd Stuart, Centre Class of 1826, who encouraged Lincoln to study law, gave him his first law books and later served as the future president’s first law partner.
 This relationship is memorialized on campus by a statue created by Ed Hamilton that features a young Lincoln holding the law books loaned to him by Stuart.